-Instead of writing the kernel in C++ and calling it from Julia, a much simpler and effective alternative can be used.
+Instead of writing the kernel in C++ and calling it from Julia, a much simpler and effective alternative is available.
 The Julia package CUDA.jl2 enables a developer to write a kernel in Julia similar to how a kernel is written in C++ with CUDA.
 One drawback of using CUDA.jl however, is the fact that it is much newer compared to CUDA and therefore does not have years of testing and bug fixing in its history, which might be a concern for some applications.
-Apart from writing kernels with CUDA.jl, it also offers a method for interacting with the driver, to compile PTX code into machine code.
+Apart from writing kernels with CUDA.jl, it also offers a method for interacting with the driver to compile PTX code into machine code.
 This is a must-have feature as otherwise, it wouldn't have been possible to fully develop the transpiler in Julia.

 Additionally, the JuliaGPU initiative3 offers a collection of additional packages to enable GPU development for AMD, Intel and Apple and not just for Nvidia.
-However, CUDA.jl is also the most mature of the available implementations, which is also a reason why CUDA has been chosen instead of for example OpenCL.
+However, CUDA.jl is also the most mature of the available implementations, which is another reason why CUDA has been chosen instead of for example OpenCL.

-Again, the question arises if the performance of CUDA.jl is sufficient to be used as an alternative to C++ and CUDA.
-Performance studies by Besard et al. (2019a), W.-C. Lin and McIntosh-Smith (2021) and Faingnaert et al. (2022) have demonstrated, that CUDA.jl provides sufficient performance.
-They found that in some cases CUDA.jl was able to perform better than the same algorithm implemented in C and C++.
-This provides the confidence, that Julia alongside CUDA.jl is a good choice for leveraging the performance of GPUs to speed-up expression evaluation.
+Again, the question arises as to whether the performance of CUDA.jl is sufficient for it to be used as an alternative to C++ and CUDA.
+Studies by Besard et al. (2019a), Faingnaert et al. (2022), and W.-C. Lin and McIntosh-Smith (2021) have demonstrated, that CUDA.jl provides sufficient performance.
+They found that, in some cases, CUDA.jl performed better than the same algorithm implemented in C and C++, and that it is on par otherwise.
+These results provide the confidence, that Julia alongside CUDA.jl is a good choice for leveraging the performance of GPUs to speed up expression evaluation.